 Da Nang has various attractions for everyone, both in the city and on easy day trips.
 Arguably the most famous is the Golden Bridge, in the Bà Nà Hills, where a bridge is held up by large hands.
 Vietnam does not currently have a digital nomad visa, but it is easy to get a 90-day tourist visa on arrival.
 If you plan on staying longer than 90 days, all you must do is complete a visa run to a different country and get a new 90-day visa when you reenter.

 Valencia is located on the east coast of Spain and offers an unparalleled experience of Mediterranean culture.
 Spain is also one of the most welcoming destinations for immigrants and remote workers.
-Obtaining a Spanish Freelance Visa is relatively affordable and straightforward compared to many other visas in Europe.
+Obtaining Spanish Freelance Visa or Spanish Digital Nomad Visa is relatively affordable and straightforward compared to many other European visas.
 It will take around six months and anywhere from 400 to 600 euros to complete the process, which includes registering your business and obtaining documentation from a doctor that you are in good health.